Why Portugal’s NHR Tax Incentive is Going Away

 Tax Advantages of the NHR Scheme

-For ex-pats considering a move to Portugal, the NHR program offers several tax advantages:
+For expats considering a move to Portugal, the NHR program offered several tax advantages:

 - Passive income from foreign assets, like property, dividends, royalties, and capital gains, may also be tax-exempt in Portugal.

-Though the scheme will end, there is still some time to move to Portugal.
-This is not about getting a Golden Visa, keeping it in your back pocket, and spending minimal time in the country.
-This makes sense if you’re looking for a tax-friendly place but are not willing to go to Dubai, Panama, Kuala Lumpur, or Uruguay.
+This makes sense if you’re looking for a tax-friendly place but are not willing to go to Dubai, Panama, Kuala Lumpur or Uruguay.

 It’s for people who want to go to the heart of Europe.
 If you want to live in Portugal, the benefit is that you don’t even have to get a Golden Visa; there are much more affordable residence permits you can get, which you can couple with the NHR program to drastically reduce your taxes.